ishanpranav/snake-chess/README.md

 # Snake

-This is a student-developed chess engine that I created as an exercise to gain a deeper understanding of the C programming language.
-NYU's Computer Systems Organization course (CSCI-UA 201) first introduced me to C - my new favorite language and inspired me to resume this project.

 The Snake Chess engine is based on the techniques described in the [Bitboard chess engine in C](https://youtu.be/QUNP-UjujBM) video series.

-## Components

-### Bitboard visualizer

 To visualize and understand the magic constants involved in bitboard manipulation, I have created a companion web application available [here](https://ishanpranav.github.io/snake-chess/).
-The tool enables rapid experimentation with bitboard data structures.

 ## License